 From Australia to the Philippines, shopper preferences can vary based on technology adoption, local economies, and culture.
-While the to iVend Retail 2019 Global Shopper Survey found that many overall trends in consumer behavior are reflected in the Asia-Pacific region, there are some regional differences in shopper preferences.
+While the to iVend Retail 2019 Global Shopper Survey found that many overall trends in consumer behaviour are reflected in the Asia-Pacific region, there are some regional differences in shopper preferences.

 Trending Retail Technology